tarwn/lessthandot-hugo/blogs/content/posts/2009-01-29-cool-way-to-launch-the-malicious-softwar.md

 Here are both ways

-1) Click on Start&#8211;>Run enter MRT and hit enter
+1) Click on Start–>Run enter MRT and hit enter

-2) Right click anywhere on the desktop, then select New&#8211;>Shortcut, type MRT into the edit field, and hit Next and then Finish.
+2) Right click anywhere on the desktop, then select New–>Shortcut, type MRT into the edit field, and hit Next and then Finish.
 This will create a shortcut to MRT.exe, in this case the shortcut points to %windir%system32MRT.exe.
 Now you can just click on the shortcut to launch the Malicious Software Removal Tool

 This will work on Vista and XP.
 Pretty cool right?
 I think everyone should listen to Security Now, If you are not subscribed to it then you should do it right now.